thelowlypeon/petersgalaxyquest/README.md

 There are a few things that don't work the way the did in the ol' days:

-* Music!
-The music was the best part.
-* Audio: lazers and explosions!
-Who wouldn't want it!
 * The high score list is failing to read, likely because of a path change or permissions

 There are also some things I always wanted to do but didn't get around to: